Sunday, November 17, 2024

 November 1st with temperatures in the 70s

 Today as Wayne and I were traveling through Westminster, we decided to visit the wetlands behind Allen Brothers.
-Typically when we stop at Allen Brothers, it is to browse their nursery stock searching for bargains on native plants; but the flowers, shrubs and trees were long since depleted in September.
+Typically when we stop at Allen Brothers, it is to browse their nursery stock searching for bargains on native plants; but the flowers, shrubs and trees are long since depleted in September.

 Here in the pond on the very outside of their traditional start of brumation, we found another Vermont symbol, the Painted turtle.
 If turtles basking on logs in November isn't weird enough, a large frog hopped across the dirt road traveling between ponds while a dragonfly rested on my arm.